 Though the placenta acts like an invisible shield protecting the baby, it is not immune to everything.
 Drugs, alcohol, and medicines can pass through the placenta during pregnancy and reach the baby.
 This is precisely why doctors ask mothers to be very careful and quit all damaging habits at least for the course of the pregnancy.

 Once you deliver that beautiful baby and meet them for the first time, your joy knows no bounds.
 However, you still have some work left before you can start cherishing that little bundle.
 Remember the placenta that has been connecting you and the baby all these months?
 You will have to deliver it to expel it from your body.
+The new mother has just gone through hours of labor and must be beyond tired.
+So, why is it absolutely necessary to deliver this placenta?

 The placenta during pregnancy has a major role and once the pregnancy comes to an end, so does its role.
 The organ itself becomes nothing but dead tissue.
 If this placenta is not expelled completely from the body, it can rot away inside the mother’s body.
-Even a tiny bit of placenta left behind after surgery can be not just harmful, but very poisonous to the mother.
+Even a tiny bit of placenta left behind after surgery can be not just harmful but very poisonous to the mother.
+(8)

 Not many know of this, and hence awareness about this type of birth is very minimal.
-Lotus birth is where the umbilical cord is not cut, once the baby is delivered.
+Lotus birth (9) is where the umbilical cord is not cut, once the baby is delivered.
 This type of birth follows the belief that the baby can continue to get important nutrients even after the placenta delivery.
 The mother is helped to deliver the placenta while the baby is still attached to it.
 This ensures every last bit of nutrients possible from the mother’s body is transferred to the baby.

 While the role of the placenta during pregnancy can awe us, there are some abnormalities of the placenta we need to be aware of too.
 Since we know the placenta during pregnancy is very important for not only a healthy pregnancy but for a healthy baby as well, a little “malfunctioning” of this organ can cause a lot of trouble- mentally, if not physically, in some cases!

-Placental Insufficiency
+1. Placental Insufficiency

-Infarcts
+2. Infarcts

 A rare occurrence – the presence of dead tissues inside the placenta, more than what the body can handle.
 The dead tissues inside the placenta are known as infarcts.
 All placentas generally have a few infarcts throughout the pregnancy.
 However, when these increase, it reduces the blood flow in the areas where the dead tissues are present.
 The pregnant mother’s severe hypertension experience can increase these infarcts, thereby increasing the “complications” that come with increased infarcts in the placenta during pregnancy.

-Preeclampsia
+3. Preeclampsia

 This is one of the common and problematic abnormalities of the placenta.
-So, your doctor checks your blood pressure and protein content in your urine, from time to time during your pregnancy.
+(11) So, your doctor checks your blood pressure and protein content in your urine, from time to time during your pregnancy.
 Have you ever wondered why?
 Your gynecologist keeps a tab on your blood pressure to ensure preeclampsia doesn’t occur.
-High blood pressure is one of the leading symptoms in addition to:

 - Gaining weight excessively in a short span of time